raviknce0509/raviknce0509/README.md

 <details>
 <summary>What do you do other than building AI systems? 💁‍♂️</summary>
   <ul>
-    <li>I write blogs about powerful lessons in personal changes.
+    <li>I write blogs about personal learning and experiences.
 You can visit my blog site at <a href="https://raviknce0509.github.io/blogs">raviknce0509.github.io/blogs</a>.</li>
   </ul>
 </details>